 Here’s how our first week in Quarantine / Lockdown went.
 A week ago we started social distancing and self isolation.
 We left school and work Friday the 13th of March and the kids and I haven’t been in a car nor building other than our home since.
-Mike worked Monday in the office and ran some essential errands.
-Wednesday Mike had to run to the pharmacy and Thursday we had a house repair guy in who wore a mask and gloves at our request.
+My husband worked Monday in the office and ran some essential errands.
+Wednesday My husband had to run to the pharmacy and Thursday we had a house repair guy in who wore a mask and gloves at our request.
 Friday was the start of 100% household Quarantine.
 It was also the day our Governor announced 100% workforce reduction except essential Starting Sunday 3/22/20 at 8pm.
 Everyone should stay home.
 It was new I had been waiting for all week and and my anxiety went down a lot.

 The First Weekend